 Multiple PlayStation 4 users have reported a continuous blinking blue light that appears on their controllers.
 Although this can be concerning, it probably doesn’t indicate the death of your beloved console.
 So, what gives?

 The blinking blue light on your PS4 controller means it’s attempting to pair with the console.
-It should stop blinking quickly after the console is turned on, but if the problem persists, there are several quick & easy troubleshooting techniques to try like factory resetting the controller.
+It should turn solid blue shortly after the console is turned on, but if it keeps blinking, start by resetting and re-pairing the controller, and updating the controller and console.

 Let’s take a closer look at what you need to know about the dreaded blinking blue light and how you can go about fixing it.
 We’ll get you back to gaming in no time!